 Source: Guttmacher Institute.
 2008, December 1.
 State Policies in Brief: An Overview of Abortion Laws. http://www.guttmacher.org/statecenter/spibs/spib_OAL.pdf.

 In a 2008 analysis conducted for the Family Research Council, University of Alabama Professor Michael New found that parental involvement laws have lowered abortion rates as much as 13% among minors in the states where they have been enacted.
 The most dramatic results were seen in laws requiring parental consent, rather than just notification, and laws requiring involvement from both parents, rather than just one.

-Since these laws can be circumvented if a girl can travel to a nearby state without a parental involvement law, such laws are more effective when neighboring states have similar laws in force.
+Since these laws can be circumvented if a girl can travel to a nearby state without a parental involvement law, or if she can easily obtain a court order called judicial bypass, such laws are more effective when neighboring states have similar laws in force.

 Source: New, Michael, PhD.
 2008, September 24.
 The Effect of Parental Involvement Laws on the Incidence of Abortion Among Minors.
 Family Research Council. http://downloads.frc.org/EF/EF08I28.pdf.